Longford: Economy

-Longford's main industries are food production, sawmills, steelworking, generator retailing, cable making and the production of medical diagnostics.
-It is the major services centre for the county as well as the location of the Department of Social Welfare and the Irish Prison Service.
-The town is also a local commercial centre, with a number of retail outlets including multiples such as Tesco, German discount retailers, Aldi and Lidl and Irish retail outlets such as Dunnes Stores and Penneys.
-A retail park, the N4 Axis Centre, opened in Longford in October 2005.

-Longford town has a decentralized government department which employs approximately 300 people, and a further 130 are employed at the Irish Prison Service's headquarters in the town.
+Longford is the main centre for economic activity in the county and is home to a number of retail, commercial, service, agri-business, food processing, medical and biopharmaceutical industries.

+Longford Shopping Centre, opened in 1993, has a number of retail outlets including Tesco and Penneys.
+The N4 Axis Centre, opened in 2005, is also located in the town.

+Longford is home to a four-screen cinema, operated by Omniplex Cinemas.
+In 2018, plans were announced to redevelop the vacant shopping centre, Longford Town Centre, following the acquisition of the building by Omniplex.
+As of 2026, the project has not proceeded.

+The headquarters of the Irish Prison Service were moved from Clondalkin to Longford in 2007.
+A centre for the Department of Social Protection opened in the town in 2014.

 Connolly Barracks once employed approximately 180 soldiers, many of whom were involved in UN peace-keeping duties, until the barracks closed in January 2009.

-While construction was formerly a major local employer, following the post-2008 Irish economic downturn, there were job losses in the construction industry and an increase in unemployment in the region.

 Education

-Longford town has a number of primary schools (for ages 4–12) and three secondary schools (for ages 12–19): two single-sex schools, St. Mel's College (a Catholic boys' school), and Scoil Mhuire (a Catholic girls' school run by the Sisters of Mercy), as well as a mixed school, (Templemichael College, formerly known as Longford Vocational School).
-Primary schools in Longford include a Gaelscoil and St. Joseph's.
-There is also an adult education centre in Longford.
+Longford town has a number of primary schools (for ages 4–12) and three secondary schools (for ages 12–19): two single-sex schools, St. Mel's College (a Catholic boys' school), and Scoil Mhuire (a Catholic girls' school run by the Sisters of Mercy), as well as Templemichael College (a mixed school).
+Primary schools in Longford include a Gaelscoil and St. Joseph's National School.

-St. Mel's College is the oldest of these schools, being founded in the 1860s by the Roman Catholic Bishop of Ardagh and Clonmacnois as a diocesan seminary to train students for the priesthood.
-While the school only briefly functioned as a seminary, it served for many years as a boarding school, while also admitting day students.
-The boarding school was discontinued after 2000 and the school is now only a day school, with the largest student enrolment in County Longford.
+St. Mel's College is the oldest of these schools, being founded in 1865 by the Roman Catholic Bishop of Ardagh and Clonmacnois as a diocesan seminary to train students for the priesthood.
+While the school only briefly functioned as a seminary, it served for most of the 20th century as a boarding school while also admitting day students.
+The boarding school was discontinued in 2002.

+In December 2024, plans were announced to merge St. Mel's College and Scoil Mhuire, to form a co-educational school to be known as Coláiste Mel agus Mhuire.

 Transport

 Road

 Longford is at the point of divergence of the N5 road to Castlebar/Westport/Ireland West Airport and the N4 road which continues onwards to Sligo.

 The N5 originally started in the town centre, causing occasional traffic congestion.
 The town's bypass opened on 3 August 2012.

 The N4 Sligo road has a bypass around the town, which consists of single carriageway with hard shoulders and four roundabouts.
 It was opened on 2 June 1995.

+The N4 Mullingar to Longford (Roosky) project is a road improvement scheme which aims to upgrade a 52 km single carriagway section of the N4 between bypasses at Mullingar and Roosky.
+The project includes plans for a new bypass of Longford, with construction anticipated to commence by 2030.